 The same thing happens to Googlebot once it tries to visit a page with a redirect.
-It gets forwarded to another destination and can’t crawl the original page’s content.
+It gets forwarded to redirect target and can’t crawl the original page’s content.

 Therefore Googlebot doesn’t send that page to Google’s indexing pipeline.
 It crawls the target page instead and decides whether it should be stored in the index.

 Psst.
 In the paragraph above, I described server-side redirects, which are much more popular and faster than their alternatives, client-side redirects.
 There’s a good chance you’re using server-side redirects on your site.

 However, if you’re unsure about this or want to learn more about the second type of redirects, read our guide to redirects in SEO.